Sunshine Daydream: Album

 Sunshine Daydream is a live album by the rock band the Grateful Dead.
-It contains the complete concert recorded on August 27, 1972 at the Old Renaissance Faire Grounds in Veneta, Oregon.
+It contains the complete concert recorded on August 27, 1972, at the Old Renaissance Faire Grounds in Veneta, Oregon.
 Produced as a three-disc CD and as a four-disc LP, it was released by Rhino Records on September 17, 2013.
 The album was mastered from the 16-track concert soundboard tapes.

 The album debuted at #19 on the Billboard 200 on October 5, 2013.

 Critical reception

 On AllMusic, Fred Thomas said, "The three sets here have everything that made this one of the most colorful and captivating eras of the Dead's live playing.
 Somewhere between the caveman psychedelia of their beginnings and the bluegrass-steeped folk-rock of their most popular studio albums American Beauty and Workingman's Dead, Garcia and company refined their live jamming skills into something that seemed almost like a mental synchronization at its best. ...
 A long-traded fan favorite, Sunshine Daydream finally sees a properly mixed presentation of the 16-track master tapes of nearly three hours of one of the Grateful Dead's finest concert moments.
 It's essential listening for Deadheads and possibly the best place for the curious to jump in."

+"For Dead fans this was the concert that stands as a beacon, the hallmark for which all other Dead shows are judged", wrote Jenell Kesler for It's Psychedelic Baby!
+Magazine, speculating that "had this visionary wonder been released in the mid-'70's, it would have been raved about fans and the general public, because Sunshine Daydream... is a tour de force, an unparalleled vision of a Dead show at its very best, one laced with kaleidoscope images, bizarre animations, flower power on acid, and with more dripping tie dye and naked dancing girls, than one can stand."